 When you have your banking app technical architecture ready, you should start working on backend development.
 The backend developers will have to spend a lot of time in building internal code and integrating external APIs to make sure that your banking application operates with smooth functioning.

 For the backend, many developers use SaaS solutions, whereas others build the entire infrastructure by themselves.
-We at Nimble AppGenie, prefer using off-the-shelf SaaS solutions, i.e. Firebase, Cloudkit, and AWS Mobile Hub, to create mobile apps for the banking industry.
+We at Nimble AppGenie, prefer using off-the-shelf SaaS solutions, i.e. Firebase, Cloudkit, and AWS Mobile Hub, to Create a Mobile Banking Application for the banking industry.
 However, for apps that require personalized features and have very different requirements from the industry trends, we develop the backend from scratch.

 5. Banking App Frontend Development